 Image and text recognition make up the backbone of automating virtual desktop applications.
 This article covers some of the basics of working with image and text recognition.
 We'll also present best practices and solutions for tackling some of the challenges inherent to image and text recognition.

 Image recognition is the "art" of finding one image within another image.
-Typically you will have one image that is defined at design time (captured into your LEAPWORK automation flows) and one image which is a screenshot of the actual application when the automation flow is running.
-What LEAPWORK will do when the automation flow is running, is to look for the captured image in the screenshots and act according to the defined flow.
+Typically we will have one image that is defined at design time (captured into our Leapwork automation flows) and one image which is a screenshot of the actual application when the automation flow is running.
+What Leapwork will do when the automation flow is running, is to look for the captured image in the screenshots and act according to the defined flow.

 Technically, image recognition compares a matrix of numbers with another matrix of numbers and returns if the first matrix is part of the second matrix.
 One of the challenges is that the two matrices can change if the screen resolution changes.
 E.g. if the automation flow is executed on another machine or the resolution has changed, then the accuracy in finding the captured image in the screenshot can decrease, which can lead to less robust automation flows.

 Image recognition looks for an image within an image, or a matrix within a matrix.

 Text recognition is based on pattern recognition, which means that Leapwork searches an area on the screen for a pattern that matches letters.
 Letters can come in different fonts, colors, and sizes, and a text's background can be an image or a gradient pattern which makes it harder to recognize the actual letters and numbers on the screen.